-Sharing resources with colleagues in the school can be a great way to achieve consistency across classrooms and to work together when creating and teaching.
+Sharing resources with colleagues in your school can be a great way to achieve consistency across classrooms and to work together when creating and teaching.

 There are two ways to share resources with other teachers at the school, depending on what you want to do: